sbu-fsl/Metis/fs-state/README.md

 ```

 From the test results we can see that the RAM block device can be faster than
-tmpfs images by two orders of magnitude.
-Therefore, we really should use
+tmpfs images by 23 times.
+Therefore, we really should use ramdisks instead of
-ramdisks instead of tmpfs files.
+tmpfs files.

 ### States of the file systems being tracked